dobrou/CsvLINQPadDriver/README.md

   * `c:\Books\*.csv`: all `*.csv` files in folder `c:\Books`
   * `c:\Books\**.csv`: all `*.csv` files in folder `c:\Books` and its sub-folders.
 * Order files by: files sort order.
 Affects similar files order.
-* Fallback encoding: [encoding](https://docs.microsoft.com/en-us/windows/win32/intl/code-page-identifiers) to use if file encoding could not be detected. `UTF-8` is default.
+* Fallback encoding: [encoding](https://docs.microsoft.com/en-us/windows/win32/intl/code-page-identifiers) to use if file encoding could not be detected. `UTF-8` is used by default.
 * Auto-detect file encodings: try to detect file encodings.
 * Validate file paths: check if file paths are valid.
 * Ignore files with invalid format: files with content which does not resemble CSV will be ignored.